GeorgeApos/Msc_Applied_Informatics/README.md

 - **Key Files:**
   - Reports and analysis documents (`.pdf`, `.csv`, `.xlsx`)

-### README.md
-Provides an overview of the repository and its contents.

 ## Conclusion

 This repository is an invaluable resource for students enrolled in the M.Sc. in Applied Informatics program, offering a structured and detailed compilation of academic work and projects across various courses in the curriculum.